The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Ume plums have a very short growing season, ripening in late spring and lasting through the beginning of summer.

-Ume plums are commonly treated with salt, or made into vinegar and jam.
-Asian cuisines often use Ume plums to make a wine known as "Umeshu".
-The most common way to use the Ume plum is to pickle it with salt, making it into a condiment known as “Umeboshi.”
+Ume plums are never eaten raw, and instead are preserved, made into vinegar or jam, or fermented into a popular Asian wine known as Umeshu.
+The absolute most common way to use the Ume plum is to pickle it with salt, making it into a condiment known as Umeboshi.
 Umeboshi can be used as garnish and to impart a sour taste to rice, pasta, and other dishes.
 Ume plum vinegar can be used to dress salads, accent light dishes, or pickle red radish, turnip, daikon and Myoga.
+Ume plum products are usually incredibly salty and acidic and should therefore be used in moderation.

 Recipes that include Ume Plums.
 One is easiest, three is harder.